 The fact that they had contradicted their “zero tolerance to child exploitation” policy posted on their front page seems to have prompted the hack and change his intent.

 Most of the illicit websites, the hacker added, were allowed tens of gigabytes of storage, which is more than the 256MB that the provider restricts its dark web sites to – a clear suggestion, according to him, that the company was fully aware of what was going on.

 This is not the first time owners of Freedom Hosting II have found themselves on the receiving end of a hacker’s heroics.

 In 2013, the dark web hosting provider’s initial service went to the wall after being busted by the authorities with the help of Anonymous hacktivists.

-Several child porn prosecutions were made and a great deal of illegal activities on the dark web were brought to a standstill as a result.
+Several child exploitation prosecutions were made and a great deal of illegal activities on the dark web were brought to a standstill as a result.